 During construction we will make every effort to minimize the inconvenience to residents and businesses; however, with work with of this nature, some inconvenience will be unavoidable and we ask for your patience and cooperation during construction.

 Fourth Street Stairwell

 The temporary staircase along the west side of the Fourth Street ramp is open.
-A permanent staircase is proposed for the east side of the Fourth Street ramp and is anticipated to be completed in July 2017.

 The City is making every effort to ensure the project is completed as quickly as possible with minimal disruptions to residents and businesses.

 The portion of the Front Street Parkade west of 6th Street has been removed, and the existing Frontage Road on this section of Front Street is being redesigned as a “Mews”.
 The Mews is envisioned to become an attractive, safe and pedestrian-friendly great street of which residents and merchants alike can be proud.
 The contemporary design for the mews will include a widened sidewalk, street furniture, lighting, street trees, traffic-calming, planters and angled parking to access local businesses.
 A continuous paving treatment for the street and sidewalk reinforces the idea of a ‘shared street’ (i.e. designed to facilitate a wide range of activities including local access, pedestrian and bicycle movement, social interaction, commercial and restaurant activity).